 - Only Add a Splash of Juice.
 Juices are sugar bombs.
 Try adding fresh lemon, lime or an orange wedge.

 Check out these “Nina-approved” tasty mixers for Vodka, Rum or Tequila!

 But Nina, what about Wine???
-Oh, I gotcha ladies!
+Well there’s no stopping that train,

 And if you’re at the bar or a restaurant:

 Vodka and seltzer (club soda) with lime or mint

 Scotch/Bourbon “neat” or “on the rocks”

 Cucumber Gimlet – no added sugar

 Paloma – with fresh grapefruit, no salt on the rim